 After military service from 1914-1918, he returned to his studies at the College (then Leeds School of Art) where he studied alongside Henry Moore, Barbara Hepworth and Edna Ginesi.
 The photographs taken by George during his time in Leeds give a vivid depiction of art school life during and after World War I.

 Image: Drawing exam students, Vernon street steps, 1st June 1920.
-Back: Standing, left to right, Raymond Coxon, Brooks Elvin.
+Back: Standing, left to right, Raymond Coxon, Horace Brooke.
 Middle: sitting, left to right, Geoffrey Kniveton, Connie Castle, George Stevenson, Henry Moore, Dorothy white, Harry Taylor.
 Forground: sitting, unknown.

 Image: Leeds School of Art students, c.
 1920.
 Back: standing, left to right, Barbara Hepworth, Eric Rodgers, Edna Ginesi, Henry Moore, unknown, unknown.
 Sitting: left to right, unknown, George Stevenson, Harry (Happy) Taylor.